 Here’s a quick rundown of the four main changes Catlin implemented that let her create a blended learning classroom on her own:

 1. BYOD (Bring Your Own Device): Catlin encouraged students to bring their phones, tablets, and other electronics to class.
-This lets her use apps (like Animoto’s iOS and Android apps) or online tools like No Red Ink in class.
+This lets her use appsli—ke Animoto’s iOS app—or online tools like No Red Ink in class.
 Her students can create Animoto videos explaining vocabulary words, make an infographic, or do online research for projects just using their cell phones.
-They can even use their devices outside the classroom (as in the video Catlin created below while aboard the USS Hornet).
+They can even use their devices outside the classroom on class trips!

 2. Flipping out: Catlin started following a flipped model.
 She records short instructional videos for her classes and lets students engage in online discussions outside of class, getting the information they’ll need for the next day.
 Catlin shared, “Class is where we really work collaboratively to apply that information.”